Introduction

 What Are the Best Application Techniques to Reduce Gel Stain Drying Time?

 - Thin Coats: Applying gel stain in thin, even layers is one of the most effective ways to speed up drying.
 Thick applications take longer and may result in an uneven finish.
-Use a high-quality brush or foam applicator for an even spread.
+Use a high-quality brush or foam applicator for an even application.

 How Does Gel Stain Drying Time Compare to Other Stains?